Table of Contents

 Selecting and Storing Cherries

-Look for cherries that are plump, firm, and glossy with bright green stems.
-The color should be deep and uniform - dark red for most sweet varieties.
-Avoid cherries that are soft, bruised, or have brown spots.
+Look for cherries that are plump, firm, and glossy with bright green, flexible stems that indicate freshness.
+The color should be deep and uniform - rich red for sweet varieties, brighter red for tart cherries.
+Size matters too - larger cherries often indicate better flavor development.
+Avoid cherries that are soft, bruised, or have brown spots or shriveled stems.

 Unripe

-Firm, lighter color, may be tart.
-Will ripen slightly at room temperature.
+Firm, lighter pink-red color, may taste tart.
+Will ripen slightly at room temperature over 1-2 days but won't become significantly sweeter.

 Almost Ripe